ENVIRONMENTAL

 No data available

-The Inner Harbour received a very good score of 1.00 for pH indicating that the average pH was well within the guideline value range.
-This zone received a good score for turbidity (0.69) indicating that average turbidity was below the guideline value.
+Within the Physiochemical sub-indicator, Inner Harbour received a score of 1.00 and a very good grade (A) for pH indicating that the average pH was well below the guideline value range.
+This zone received a score of 0.46 and poor grade (D) for turbidity indicating that average turbidity was above the guideline value.

 HABITATS